 BMW has an assembly plant with an annual capacity of 14 000 units in Chenglepet located near Chennai that rolled out its 57 000th BMW car in Mar '17 after 10 years of production.
 The plant assembles BMW 1 Series, 3 Series, 3 Gran Turismo Series, new 5 Series, 7 Series, X1, X3 and X5 models.
 The present local content in the assembled cars is over 50 per cent.
 BMW imports a few models too incl. the BMW X6, BMW X6 M, 6 Series Gran Coupé, M6 Gran Coupé, Z4 Roadster and i8 hybrid sports car.
 BMW sells its cars through a network of 40 dealers.
 BMW sold 7 500 BMW's and 361 Minis in 2016.

 Fiat has had a long presence in India.
 Prior to FCA India, Fiat had a technical collaboration with Premier Automobiles, for the manufacture of the popular Padmini model, a small sedan based on the third generation Fiat 1100D dated from the early sixties.
 Fiat India's other former cars included the Uno, Siena and Palio.
 Fiat's sales in India have in recent years failed to make any significant dent in the Indian auto market with total car sales amounting to 6 584 units in 2016.
-FCA manufactures the Jeep Compass SUV at its Rangangaon plant at is expected to be available at showrooms in Sept.
+FCA launched the Jeep Compass SUV in July '17.
+The Compass is manufactured at FCA's Rangangaon plant.
 The new Tata Nexon SUV will also be manufactured in the same plant along with the presently manufactured Tata Bolt, Tata Zest, Fiat Punto and Fiat Linea models.

 Ford India sold 249 874 cars in 2016-17 of which 158 469 were exported and 91 405 units sold in India.
 Car export destinations include countries such as South Africa, the Middle East region and a few European countries.
 Ford operates two auto plants in India - Chennai (Tamil Nadu) and Sanand (Gujarat).
 The latter facility has manufactured 100 000 cars till Sep '16.
 The two plants have an annual capacity to manufacture upto 480 000 cars and 610 000 engines.